campbj49/Project32-Capstone1/README.md

 # Finished Capstone README
 - Project Title: Inventory Manager
 - Project URL: https://springboard-campbell-capstone-1.onrender.com/
+    - Be warned, the first time accessing the page will take ~60 seconds to load as the backend spins up from standby.
 - Website allows users to create a list of DnD characters each with an associated inventory of items.
 - Feature list
     -